 In deciding who should have occupation, the Court considers the needs of both parties including who is caring for the children.
 The Court can give occupation of the home to one party even if it is in the other party’s name.
 The Court may be reluctant to order a party to leave the home unless the needs of the other party clearly outweigh their right to occupy.
 Occupancy does not affect the ownership of the property.

 If a party is threatening to sell, give away or mortgage the home or any other property during the separation and before the final property order, the other party can stop this by applying to the Court for an injunction to restrain the other party from dealing with the property.
 It does not matter that property is in the sole name of the party who wants to dispose of it.

 There are no automatic rules about how property is to be divided.
 A party is not necessarily entitled to 50 per cent of everything nor is a party entitled to keep everything that is in their name or everything which they have paid for.
 The Family Court has very wide powers to divide the property and in some cases the debts of a marriage in whatever way it thinks is fair and equitable.
 The general principle is ‘what is fair in the circumstances’.

 It is important to remember that no two cases are the same and separating couples should get legal advice on their case from a lawyer who specialises in family law.

 Selling the House

 If there is enough other property, the Court may give one party the home, especially if they are looking after the children.
 However, if there is no other way of giving each party their fair share, the Court will order the sale of the home.
-In some cases the Court may postpone the sale and let the parent caring for the children stay in the house until the children grow up, if this is not too far in the future.
+In some cases, the Court may postpone the sale and let the parent caring for the children stay in the house until the children grow up.